phoe-trash/waveflow/README.md

 Waveflow is a task orchestration library for Common Lisp.
 It is a framework for expressing complex workflows by means of waves and flows.

-A flow is an object representing a whole workflow, understood as a collection of waves and dependencies between them, as well as metadata about how they should be executed.

 Waveflow exposes several default subtypes of waves and flows for general usage.
 You can access them by loading the `WAVEFLOW` ASDF system and using the `WAVEFLOW` package.